NeoGeographyToolkit/StereoPipeline/README.rst

 process Earth images, such as Digital Globe, satellites with RPC cameras, or various frame/pinhole cameras do not need to download anything else.
-If ASP is installed with conda, it will install ISIS in the same enviornment as well, though it may not be the latest version.
+If ASP is installed with conda, it will install ISIS in the same environment as well, though it may not be the latest version.

 Fetching ASP with conda or compiling from source
 ------------------------------------------------